mbeddr/mps-platform-docs/src/doc/docs/mps_internal/threads/named_threads.md

 # Reference: Named threads

-These lists contains named threads from Java, the IntelliJ platform and MPS.
+These lists contain named threads from Java, the IntelliJ platform and MPS.

 ## Java Threads